rogeriojorge/NEAT/README.md

 ## Profiling the C++ extension

 There is a C++ script in the `src/neatpp` directory called `neatpp_profiling.cpp` that has the sole purpose of helping find bottlenecks in the C++ implementation.
+To compile this script with profiling capabilities, the ``cmake_config_file.json`` should have the flag ``-DPROFILING=ON``.
 We show here an example of how to profile the code using the tool `gperftools`.

     https://github.com/gperftools/gperftools